symfony/symfony-docs/console/commands_as_services.rst

     You *do* have access to services in ``configure()``.
-However, if your command is not :ref:`lazy <console-command-service-lazy-loading>`, try to avoid doing any work (e.g. making database queries), as that code will be run, even if you're using the console to execute a different command.
+However, if your command is not :ref:`lazy <console-command-service-lazy-loading>`, try to avoid doing any work (e.g. making database queries), as that code will be run, even if you are using the console to execute a different command.

 .. _console-command-service-lazy-loading: